A Tutorial on Bayesian Analysis of Linear Shock Compression Data

 This term is called the likelihood of the model when it is written as a function of $(\beta,\sigma^2)$, as in $L(\beta,\sigma^2)$, and captures the contribution of the data to the posterior distribution.
 The second term is the prior distribution that is selected by the analyst.
 We employ the prior distribution

 which is called improper because it does not integrate to one and therefore is not an actual probability distribution.
 However, this prior distribution can be used because it leads to a posterior distribution that integrates to one.
 This prior distribution is commonly used for several reasons.
-First, it does not depend on $\beta$, and therefore it does not bias the posterior distribution towards any particular values of $\beta$.
-Second, the distribution does not encode strong beliefs about the measurement error variance is small since the prior distribution decreases as $\sigma^2$ increases.
-Third, for linear models with likelihood given by~\eqref{likelihood}, this prior distribution leads to a posterior distribution that is available in closed-form and can be sampled easily, as described next.
+First, it does not depend on $\beta$, and therefore it does not bias the posterior distribution toward any particular values of $\beta$.
+Second, the distribution does not encode strong beliefs about the measurement error variance; see~\cite[Sec.
+2.8]{gelman1995} for details.
+Third, for linear models with likelihood given by~\eqref{likelihood}, this prior distribution leads to a posterior distribution that is available in closed form and can be sampled easily, as described next.
 The prior distribution is said to be non-informative for the first two reasons.
 We also provide an analysis with an informative, normal prior distribution on $\beta$ in Sec.~\ref{sec:informative_prior}.